OMS1996/Carla_The_RL_Self-Driving-Car/README.md

 111111
-# Blog posts
+# DQN
+How the DQN algorithm generally looks like is as follows: courtesy of @deeplizard's website: https://deeplizard.com/learn/video/0bt0SjbS3xc
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->
 ```
-Initialize replay memory capacity.
+1.Initialize replay memory capacity.
-Initialize the network with random weights.
+2.Initialize the network with random weights.
-For each episode:
+3.For each episode:
-Initialize the starting state.
+  1.Initialize the starting state.
-For each time step:
+  2.For each time step:
-Select an action.
+    1.Select an action.
       Via exploration or exploitation
-Execute selected action in an emulator.
+    2.Execute selected action in an emulator.
-Observe reward and next state.
+    3.Observe reward and next state.
-Store experience in replay memory.
+    4.Store experience in replay memory.
-Sample random batch from replay memory.
+    5.Sample random batch from replay memory.
-Preprocess states from batch.
+    6.Preprocess states from batch.
-Pass batch of preprocessed states to policy network.
+    7.Pass batch of preprocessed states to policy network.
-Calculate loss between output Q-values and target Q-values.
+    8.Calculate loss between output Q-values and target Q-values.
       Requires a second pass to the network for the next state
-Gradient descent updates weights in the policy network to minimize loss."
+    9.Gradient descent updates weights in the policy network to minimize loss."
 ```
 - Replace the above url list with your own rss feed urls.
 See [popular-sources](#popular-sources) for a list of common RSS feed urls.
 - Commit and wait for it to run automatically or you can also trigger it manually to see the result instantly.
 To trigger the workflow manually, please follow the steps in the [video](https://www.youtube.com/watch?v=ECuqb5Tv9qI&t=272s).